Work

 • your spouse or common-law partner

-• your child and the child of your spouse or partner
+• your children and the children of your spouse or partner

 • your parents and the parents of your spouse or partner

-• your brothers and sisters and the brothers and sisters of your spouse or partner
+• your brothers and sisters and the brothers and sisters of your spouse or common-law partner

 • your grandparents and the grandparents of your spouse or partner

-• the spouses or common-law partners of all the people named above, as well as their children and the children’s spouses or partners
+• the spouses or common-law partners of all the above people

 You’re also allowed to take time off for these people: